WATCH: CPL GradDip Course!

 This module explores different perspectives on the nature and identity of church in relation to historical and contemporary doctrinal and missional developments.
 In addition to an appreciation of historical developments, students will study new forms of church and possible developments in the future.
 Students will have the opportunity to reflect on particular pastoral and devotional practices, approaches to church leadership and church multiplication, and to kingdom theology and ministry.
 This module will also include reflection on non-conformist and non-denominational models of church, charismatic approaches to church, and new monasticism.
 There will be a practical focus on questions of leadership, power dynamics, and gender.

 TH6955: Missiologies in the Power of the Spirit (NEW) - Dr Steve Addison and Nick Hoult

 This module explores the scriptural and historical foundations of mission, church planting, and church multiplication.
 It focuses on the identity and implications of the church as a missional people sent in the power of the Spirit.
 There will be a strong practical focus on leadership and gender, following the leading of the Spirit, processes of church multiplication, building a local economy, laying apostolic foundations, fruitful evangelistic ministry, and engaging with society.

 TH6952: Professional Formation - Prof Andrew Parker

 Reflect upon the call to develop excellence for church planters and what that looks like in practice.
-This module will equip you to strengthen your ministry practice through diligence and confidence in communication, budgeting, project management, self and people-management whilst helping you consider these things from a biblical perspective.
+This module will equip you to strengthen your ministry practice through diligence and confidence in communication, public speaking, self-awareness, team and people-management, and conflict resolution while helping you consider these things from a biblical perspective.

 For full course delivery details, please visit the Course Delivery page.